-Eddie Lambros was one of the 155 Greek soldiers who landed on Normandy Beach, the day World War II took a turn which eventually led to the end of the Nazi occupation of Europe.
+Eddie Lambros was one of the 155 Greek soldiers who landed on Normandy Beach the day World War II took a turn.
+It was a day which would eventually lead to the end of European Nazi occupation.

-The photograph of the Greek-American soldier and his brothers-in-arms brandishing a captured Nazi flag was published on the front page of the New York Times the next day.
+The photograph of the Greek-American soldier and his brothers-in-arms brandishing a captured Nazi flag was published on the front page of the New York Times the following day.

-Tragically, Lambros did not survive to see this photograph, as he was killed in action in France only one day after D-Day.
+Tragically, Lambros did not survive to see this photograph, as he was killed in action in France the day after D-Day.
 The Greek-American GI was from Kings County, New York and served as a private in the 505th Parachute Infantry Regiment, 82nd Airborne Division.

-But he was only one man in the hundreds of Greeks who fought that day, and the nation of Greece lent its aid on D-Day in every way it possibly could, despite having been occupied by Germany for more than three years by that point in the war.
+However, he was only one of the hundreds of Greeks who fought that day, and the nation of Greece lent its aid on D-Day in every way it possibly could despite having been occupied by Germany for more than three years by that point in the war.

 Greeks at sea on D-Day

-According to the memoirs of “Kriezis” commander Dimitris Kiosses, the ships were manned by “Greeks from all walks of life and professions during times of peace: accountants, lawyers, students, laborers, fishermen and merchants.”
+According to the memoirs of “Kriezis” commander Dimitris Kiosses, the ships were manned by “Greeks from all walks of life and professions during times of peace,” including but not limited to “accountants, lawyers, students, laborers, fishermen and merchants.”